adaltas/node-nikita-docs/src/md/usages/conditions.md

 ## Condition writing

 Nikita actions are not evaluated at declaration time.
-Due to its async nature, JavaScript functions are not executed sequentially.
-A variable declared inside an aysnchronous function  will not be available in its parent context and will generate w runtime error.
+Due to the Node.js async nature, JavaScript functions are not always executed sequentially.
+A variable declared inside an asynchronous function  will not be available in its parent context and could generate a runtime error.

-So for example if I write
+For example, the second action executed below will not pass its condition `if: isItTrue` and the file will not written.

 ```js
 var isItTrue = null